 The museum’s display of ceramic exhibits reflects the diversity of cultures that once traded along the East African coast.
 There are many unofficial guides who will offer free tours of the fort, but remember that a tip is always expected.

-The Akamba Handicraft Industry Cooperative Society is one of the best places in Kenya to purchase wood carvings.
+What to do in Mombasa if you want to help local people?
+Well, the Akamba Handicraft Industry Cooperative Society is one of the best places in Kenya to purchase wood carvings.

 Wander past rows of open-air thatched workshops to watch thousands of artisans hard at work, hammering, chiselling and painting.